Sections

 • Long-term unemployment rate: The number of people who have been unemployed for 27 consecutive weeks or more as a share of the labor force.

-Sex, age, and other demographics
+Worker and labor market indicators: Sex, age, and other demographics

-Users can select to view employment indicators for sex (“male,” “female,” and “all”) and can choose among a series of disaggregated age groups.
-The age groups one may select include ages 16–24 (youth), 25–54 (prime-age), 55–64, 18–64, and 65+.
+Users can select to view employment indicators for sex (“male,” “female,” and “all”).
+Users may select one age group among all individuals 16+, ages 16–24 (youth), 25–54 (prime-age), 55–64, 18–64, and 65+.
 Youth and prime-age can be further separated out into 16–19, 19–24, 25–34, 35–44, and 45–54.
-Users may view multiple sex groups at once, but only one age group at a time.

 After selecting sex and age, users can select up to two additional demographic characteristics:

-• Race and ethnicity: Black, Hispanic, white, or other.
+• Race and ethnicity: Black, Hispanic, white, or other

-• Age of youngest child: under 5, 5–12, 13–8, or no minor child.
+• Age of youngest child: under 5, 5–12, 13–18, or no minor child

-• Educational attainment: high school degree or less, some college, or bachelor’s or higher.
+• Educational attainment: high school degree or less, some college, or bachelor’s or higher

-• Nativity status: native-born or foreign-born.
+• Nativity status: native-born or foreign-born

-• Disability status: does not have a disability or has a disability.
+• Disability status: does not have a disability or has a disability

 Once selected, the data interactive will show a secondary menu below the chart that allows users to select or unselect which series to display.
 The screenshot below shows “Age of youngest child” as an example.